Price & volume effect: analyze your brand's sales in supermarkets

 While these calculations are used more by senior management, they can also be used by a wide range of people within the company to understand changes in their respective sales areas: sales managers, national sales managers, regional sales managers and area managers!

-Indeed, during their visit, the latter are not allowed to talk about price.
+It's important to remember that your floor managers can't always talk about price when they visit.
 Highlighting these effects is a good way of negotiating with the floor manager without talking price.
 For example, the salesperson can use the volume effect to lower the distributor's prices.
 This is all the more important in times of inflation.

 And, as always in the retail sector, base your calculations on real figures.
 For example, if you have a retailer's checkout data at your disposal, you'll be able to come up with reliable and, above all, useful results!